SamuelLBau/Deep_Gaming/README.rst

     git clone https://github.com/SamuelLBau/Deep_Gaming.git

 The python environment for this code base can by prepared by running setup.sh, or setup_GPU.sh if a GPU is available.
-If running on a windows machine, the script should also work as a .cmd file, or each command run manually
+If running on a windows machine, the script should also work as a .cmd file, or each command can be run manually

-Setup assumes anaconda has been installed:
+Setup assumes anaconda has been installed and properly configured, Only modules that are not included with a default anaconda install are included

 setup.sh and setup_gpu.sh approximatly runs the following commands

 conda create --name Deep_Gaming python=3.5.5

-``
-source activate Deep_Gaming
+``source activate Deep_Gaming

 pip install numpy